 As such, in modern day content writing, you should use keywords, but should do so intelligibly, with user-friendliness being a primary concern.

 In contemporary SEO, the value of multiple keywords is outweighed by the value of earning one good editorial link from a human being that likes what they see.
 Major search engines now penalise non-organic SEO practices.

 - Applying for links on relevant business directories can increase exposure.

 - Content should be written with user engagement in mind.

-Heading into our 17th business year, we at BF Internet are committed to moving with the times.
+Heading into our 17th business year, we at BFI are committed to moving with the times.
 We don’t plan on going the way of the dinosaurs!